hpiwowar/citation11k/analysis/stats.md

 #### Study attributes

-Piwowar 2011 collected 124 attributes for each of the gene expression microarray studies in our sample.
+Piwowar 2011 includes 124 attributes for each of the gene expression microarray studies in our sample.
 The subset of attributes previously shown or suspected to correlate with citation rate were included in the current analysis:

 * date of publication
 * journal